-One credit course shall be offered by a Department with the prior approval from the Dean, Faculty of Engineering and Technology.
+One credit courses shall be offered by a Department with the prior approval from the Dean, Faculty of Engineering and Technology.
 For one credit course, a relevant potential topic may be selected by a committee consisting of Head of the department concerned and the Board of Studies member from the Department and a senior faculty member from the department concerned.
 An expert from industry familiar with the topic chosen may be accordingly invited to handle classes for the students.
 The details of the syllabus, time table and the name of the industrial expert may be sent by the above committee to the Dean for approval.
 The credits earned through the one credit courses shall be over and above the total credit requirement prescribed in the curriculum for the award of the degree.
 Students can take a maximum of two one credit courses (one each in VI and VII semesters).
-They shall be allowed to take one credit courses.
+They shall be allowed to take one credit courses offered in other Departments with the permission of Head of the Department offering the course.
 A separate mark sheet shall be issued for one credit courses.